FTTC/rtc-detect/README.md

 ### (async) isHardWareAccelerationEnabled()

-Detects if Chrome is hardware acceleration enabled.
+This API is used to check whether hardware acceleration is enabled on the Chrome browser.

-Note: The implementation of this interface depends on the WebRTC native interface, so it is recommended to call this interface after isTRTCSupported detection support.
-The maximum detection time is 30 s.
-As tested:
+Note: the implementation of this API depends on the native WebRTC API.
+We recommend you call this API for check after calling `isTRTCSupported`.
+The check can take up to 30 seconds as tested below:

-1. with hardware acceleration on, the interface takes about 2s for Windows and 10s for Mac.
+1. If hardware acceleration is enabled, this API will take about 2 seconds on Windows and 10 seconds on macOS.
-2. With hardware acceleration off, the interface takes 30s on both Windows and Mac.
+2. If hardware acceleration is disabled, this API will take about 30 seconds on both Windows and macOS.

 ```javascript
 const detect = new RTCDetect();